Rashad Eyyubov

 Rashad Eyyubov (Rəşad Eyyubov; born on 3 December 1992 in Sumgayit) is an Azerbaijani football coach and former player.
-He is a coach of the Azerbaijan national football team.
+He is the coach of the Azerbaijan national under-21 football team.

 Career

 Club

 On 22 May 2017, Eyyubov signed a one-year contract with Sumgayit FK.

 On 12 June 2018, Eyyubov signed a one-year contract with Neftçi PFK, but left by mutual consent on 20 December 2018.

 On 18 July 2020, he signed a one-year contract with Zira FK.

 International

 On 17 November 2015 Eyyubov made his senior international debut for Azerbaijan game against Moldova.

 After retirement

 After ending his football career, he worked as the coach of the U19 team and the reserve team at Sabah.
 In February 2024, he was appointed as an assistant coach for the main team.
 On 7 January 2025 Eyyubov was appointed as a coach of the Azerbaijan national football team.

+On 4 October 2025, Eyyubov was appointed as the head coach of the Azerbaijan national under-21 football team.